-An amendment to the Holding Company Charter must be authorized by the Holding Company Board and generally requires the approval of holders of the majority of all outstanding shares entitled to vote thereon at a meeting of shareholders.
-Certain specified amendments affecting the rights of holders of a class of securities, however, must be approved by vote of the majority of all outstanding shares of such class entitled to vote thereon, even though they ordinarily would not have voting rights.
-Certain limited amendments to the Holding Company Charter require only the approval of the Holding Company Board.
+Under the DGCL, except for certain specified matters requiring only the approval of the board of directors, an amendment or change to the Holding Company Charter must be authorized by the Holding Company Board, followed generally by a vote of the majority of all outstanding shares entitled to vote thereon at a meeting of shareholders.
+As permitted by the DGCL, the Holding Company Charter provides that amendments thereto relating to the Holding Company Board of Directors must be approved by the affirmative vote of at least 80% of the then outstanding shares of capital stock entitled to vote at an election of directors.
+In addition, certain specified amendments affecting the rights of holders of a class of securities must be approved by vote of the majority of all outstanding shares of such class entitled to vote thereon, even though they ordinarily would not have voting rights.

 BY-LAWS.
 The Sallie Mae By-Laws may be amended, consistent with the Sallie Mae Charter, by the majority vote of the Sallie Mae Board.
-Sallie Mae shareholders do not have authority to amend the Sallie Mae By-Laws.